-Alternative therapies can be expensive, and they are not covered by Medicare or the Pharmaceutical Benefits Scheme (PBS – a government-funded scheme that subsidises some prescription medicines).
+Alternative therapies can be expensive, and they are not covered by Medicare or the Pharmaceutical Benefits Scheme (PBS), a government-funded scheme that subsidises some prescription medicines.
 It is important to consider the cost of these therapies if you are thinking about using them.

 Cancer Council does not recommend the use of alternative therapies as a treatment for cancer.
-Only complementary therapies that have been proven to be safe to use alongside conventional cancer treatments are discussed here.

 |To find out more about clinical trials, call Cancer Council 13 11 20 for a free copy of Understanding Clinical Trials and Research or download a copy from this page.|

-Safety of alternative therapies
+Signs of unsafe therapies